frida/frida-website/_i18n/en/_posts/2021-02-05-frida-14-2-released.markdown

   [@dkw72n][]!
 - Improve the JVM C++ allocator API probing logic by consulting debug symbols before giving up.
 Thanks [@Happyholic1203][]!
-- Reland "Upgrade to using inline hooking for the ART runtime".
-Now handling short methods, and trampoline no longer clobbers x16 (used by art_quick_to_interpreter_bridge).
-Thanks [@muhzii][]!
 - Upgrade SELinux libraries to support bleeding edge Android systems.
 - Add gum-linux-x86_64-gir target for GIR generation.
 Thanks [@meme][]!

 ### Changes in 14.2.4

+- Fix Android performance regression when ART's interpreter is used, such as when using deoptimizeEverything() or deoptimizeBootImage(), which results in our JS callbacks becoming extremely hot.
+Move the hot callbacks to CModule to speed things up.
 - Fix V8 debugger support in Node.js bindings on Linux.
 - Fix crash on ELF init error in the libdwarf backend.
-- Fix Android performance regression when ART's interpreter is used, such as when using deoptimizeEverything() or deoptimizeBootImage(), which results in our JS callbacks becoming extremely hot.
-Move the hot callbacks to CModule to speed things up.

 ### Changes in 14.2.5